tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.Logger"></a>
 ### AnyBoard.Logger
-Logger handles logging.
+Static logger object that handles logging.
 Will log using hyper.log if hyper is present (when using Evothings).
 Will then log all events, regardless of severity

 **Kind**: static property of <code>[AnyBoard](#AnyBoard)</code>